pancoku/StickHero/README.md

 # StickHero

-This is an simple iOS game.
+This is a simple iOS game.

 Touch your screen, the stick will grow.
 Then put your finger out of the screen, the stick will fall down.
 Hero will walk along the stick.